rameshraghupathy/SONiC/doc/smart-switch/password-less-ssh/dpu-password-less-ssh.md

 ## Assumption ##

-Any user having access to the NPU will be able to access the DPUs in a SmartSwitch.
+Any user having access to the NPU will be able to access the DPUs in a SmartSwitch irrespective of their privileges during the window where password less ssh is enabled.

 ## Requirement ##